Updated on: February 8, 2025

 What Is Restaurant HR?

-HR’s responsibilities begin from when a prospective employee turns in an application to the last day the company employs the applicant.
+HR’s responsibilities begin when a prospective employee turns in an application to the last day the company employs the applicant.
 The knowledge HR has on compliance and employee management helps the restaurant.

 The Benefits of a Great Restaurant HR Department